-1994 - Tom L. Beauchamp, Professor of Philosophy and Senior Research Scholar at the Kennedy Institute at Georgetown University.
+- 1994-Tom L. Beauchamp, Professor of Philosophy and Senior Research Scholar at the Kennedy Institute at Georgetown University.
 The Justification of Physician-Assisted Deaths, 29 IND.
-L. REV. 1173 (1996).

-1996 - Frances H. Miller, Professor of Law at Boston University School of Law and Professor of Public Health at Boston University School of Medicine.
+L. REV. 1173 (1996). - 1996-Frances H. Miller, Professor of Law at Boston University School of Law and Professor of Public Health at Boston University School of Medicine.
 Health Care Information Technology and Informed Consent: Computers and the Doctor-Patient Relationship, 31 IND.
-L. REV. 1019 (1998).

-1997 - Troyen A. Brennan, Professor of Law and Public Health at Harvard School of Public Health and Professor of Medicine at Harvard School of Medicine.
-Beyond Dead Reckoning: Measures of Medical Injury Burden, Malpractice Litigation, and Alternative Compensation Models From Utah and Colorado, 33 IND.
-L. REV. 1643 (2000).

-1998 - Barry S. Levy, Past President of the American Public Health Association and Adjunct Professor of Community Health at Tufts University School of Medicine.
+L. REV. 1019 (1998). - 1997-Troyen A. Brennan, Professor of Law and Public Health at Harvard School of Public Health and Professor of Medicine at Harvard School of Medicine.
+Beyond Dead Reckoning: Measures of Medical Injury Burden, Malpractice Litigation, and Alernative Compensation Models From Utah and Colorado, 33 IND.
+L. REV. 1643 (2000). - 1998-Barry S. Levy, immediate past president of the American Public Health Association and Adjunct Professor of Community Health at Tufts University School of Medicine.
 Twenty-First Century Challenges for Law and Public Health, 32 IND.
-L. REV. 1149 (1999).

-1999 - Bernard Lo, Professor of Medicine and Director of the Program in Medical Ethics at the University of California, San Francisco.
+L. REV. 1149 (1999). - 1999-Bernard Lo, Professor of Medicine and Director of the Program in Medical Ethics at the University of California, San Francisco.
 Confidentiality of Prescription Drug Information in the Era of Computers and Managed Care, 33 IND.
-L. REV. 937 (2000).

-2000 - Clark C. Havighurst, William Neal Reynolds Professor at the Duke University School of Law.
+L. REV. 937 (2000). - 2000-Clark C. Havighurst, William Neal Reynolds Professor at the Duke University School of Law.
 The Backlash Against Managed Health Care: Hard Politics Make Bad Policy, 34 IND.
 L. REV. 395 (2001).

-2001 - Robert J. Levine, Professor of Medicine and Lecturer in Pharmacology at Yale University School of Medicine.
+- 2001-Robert J. Levine, Professor of Medicine and Lecturer in Pharmacology at Yale University School of Medicine.
 International Codes of Research Ethics: Current Controversies and the Future, 35 IND.
-L. REV. 557 (2002).
-2002 - Ruth R. Faden, Philip Franklin Wagley Professor of Biomedical Ethics and Executive Director of The Phoebe R. Berman Bioethics Institute at Johns Hopkins University.
-Legal and Ethical Considerations in Government Compensation Plans: A Case Study of Smallpox Immunization, 1 IND.
-HEALTH L. REV. 1 (2004).

-2003 - H. Tristram Engelhardt, Jr., Professor of Philosophy at Rice University, Professor Emeritus in the Department of Medicine at Rice University, and Professor Emeritus in the Department of Community Medicine at Baylor College of Medicine.
+L. REV. 557 (2002). - 2002-Ruth R. Faden, Philip Franklin Wagley Professor of Biomedical Ethics and Executive Director of The Phoebe R. Berman Bioethics Institute at Johns Hopkins University.
+Liberty, Public Health, and National Security: The Challenge of Smallpox, 1 IND.
+HEALTH L. REV. 1 (2004). - 2003-H. Tristram Engelhardt, Jr., Professor of Philosophy at Rice University, Professor Emeritus in the Department of Medicine at Rice University, and Professor Emeritus in the Department of Community Medicine at Baylor College of Medicine.
 Giving, Selling, and Having Taken: Conflicting Views of Organ Transfer, 1 IND.
-HEALTH L. REV. 29 (2004).
+HEALTH L. REV. 29 (2004). - 2004-Randall R. Bovbjerg, Research Associate, Health Policy Center, The Urban Institute, Washington, DC.
+Beyond Tort Reform: Fixing Real Problems, 3 IND.
+HEALTH L. REV. 1 (2006). - 2005-William M. Sage, Professor of Law at Columbia University.
+Pay for Performance: Will it Work in Theory?, 3 IND.
+HEALTH L. REV. 301 (2006).